Roboxtools/ArtKeyboard/README.md

 [battery](https://www.amazon.co.uk/gp/product/B00NAOS8Z2?pf_rd_p=71cb17e9-f468-4d3f-94d5-a0de44c50a7e&pf_rd_r=0S9T4CG8A57GR8RSJ9ZD)

+**TESTING**
+testing the code with two buttons

+steps to test
+-pair with ipad
+-press color button to switch to ipad mode (always start in windows mode) -now you can test both buttons, one is Undo the other is Color panel

 **KNOWN ISSUES**

 -pairing windows and ipad at same time generated errors if this happen unpair all machine and only pair with one machine